 To predict the likely course of CLL, your doctor may also recommend more specialized tests.
 Specialized tests can predict response to treatment and the likelihood of relapse but the decision to treat is still based on clinical parameters – how you feel, your blood counts, lymph nodes, etc.

 Clinical Testing and Work-Up

 Regular blood tests and physical exams are used to carefully watch for signs of progression because early-stage CLL may take years to progress.
 Generally just blood tests and physical exams are all that is required for routine disease monitoring, along with blood chemistries and antibody tests.

 Treatment for CLL is based on the stage of the disease, symptoms, and prognosis.
 Patients with CLL may show no symptoms for years, and don’t require special care.
 However, in later stages of the disease, chemotherapy is a common choice of treatment.
 Another treatment option is monoclonal antibody therapy, which binds proteins to cancer cells, activating a mechanism that destroys them.
 Using both of these therapies together usually produces the highest treatment response.

 In especially aggressive or recurrent cases of CLL, a blood and marrow stem cell transplant has shown promise.

 All care of CLL patients, whether receiving specific therapy or not, includes what we call supportive care and includes platelet transfusions which are used for bleeding associated with a persistent decrease in the number blood platelets (thrombocytopenia).
 When anemia is present, transfusions of packed red blood cells are usually given.
 Antibiotics are used to combat bacterial infections usually related to a decrease in the number of leukocytes (lymphopenia) and a low level of gammaglobulin in the blood.
 Vaccinations are important and should include yearly influenza as well as the pneumococcal vaccines, prevnar and pneumovax.
 However, live virus vaccines like that against shingles can be dangerous.

-The FDA approved the anti-cancer drug Rituxan (rituximab) in 2010 to treat certain patients with chronic lymphocytic leukemia.
+The Food and Drug Administration (FDA) approved the anti-cancer drug Rituxan (rituximab) in 2010 to treat certain patients with chronic lymphocytic leukemia.
 Rituxan is intended together with chemotherapy for patients with CLL who are beginning first line therapy.
-Rituxan is administered with two other chemotherapy drugs, fludarabine and cyclophosphamide.
-Rituxan is manufactured by Genentech, Inc.
+Rituxan is administered with two other chemotherapy drugs, Fludara (fludarabine) and Cytoxan (cyclophosphamide).